Skip to content

 (Q) What if I lose my device?

-If you have another device where you have configured a NERSC MFA token with its app, you should log into your Iris account as soon as possible and delete all the MFA tokens associated with the lost device.
+If you have another device where you have configured a NERSC MFA token with its app, you should log in to your Iris account as soon as possible and delete all the MFA tokens associated with the lost device.

 If you have no other device, please follow the instructions in the 'If You Lost Your Tokens' section, to get an OTP that you will use to login into your Iris account.